 I can best explain this through the analogy of coffee shop baristas in a post here.

-God is revealing what overall kingdoms, systems, and governments have ways and principles that are against His ways, and therefore which will eventually effect us personally.
+God is revealing what overall kingdoms, systems, and governments there are that have ways and principles against Him, and therefore which will eventually affect us personally.

 They have a basis that is trying to replace the role of Christ – an ‘anti-christ’ system